 This workshop uses interactive discussion, visual aids and hands-on demonstrations to address the causes, symptoms, bodily responses, and current prevention and management for asthma episodes.

-This asthma website includes handy forms and links to other resources for the care of children with asthma.
-A whole section of the website is devoted to forms, guidelines and checklists to use in child care.
-The "Daily Asthma/Allergy Communication" forms are posted on the website in English and Spanish.
-These forms help families and child care providers exchange information easily when the child is having symptoms at home or in the program.
+This asthma website includes handy forms and links to other resources for the care of children with asthma in English and Spanish.
+These forms help families and early care and education providers exchange information easily when the child is having symptoms at home or in the program.
 Other forms on the website help health professionals to communicate their recommendations for the child's care to families and other caregivers.
-12/2012
+Reviewed and reaffirmed 3/2018